 Best restaurants in Toronto

 What is it?
-Located in a beautifully restored heritage building, this modern French restaurant offers multi-course tasting menus exquisitely paired with rare wines and focuses on the finest seasonal ingredients.
+Set in a bewitchingly restored heritage building, this contemporary French restaurant offers multi-course tasting menus exquisitely paired with rare wines and focuses on the finest seasonal ingredients.

 Why go?
 Go if you’re looking for a high-end dining experience where the dishes are as beautiful and meticulous as the service and space.
 If you can’t get a table (spots book up well in advance) or can’t justify the splurge, try sister spot Aloette, conveniently located downstairs.